 In the 1998 election year, Washington State passed Initiative 200.
 I-200 is an act relating to prohibiting government entities from discriminating or granting preferential treatment based on race, sex, color, ethnicity, or national origin.
 With the passing of I-200, many students rallied to devise strategies to counter what they knew would have a negative impact on our already declining underrepresented student population.

 In 1999 the Student Outreach Ambassador Program was created from a student initiate.
 The Student Outreach Ambassador Program has evolved from its beginning as an all volunteer organization, to its present day structure of a paid team of Student Ambassadors with support from Recruitment and Outreach staff, and a webmaster.

-Since the program’s inception, we have experience various levels of success and continue to strive to be the very best amongst peer institutions and comparable programs.
-The Ambassador Program was awarded the 2002 Brotman Diversity Award in recognition of their exemplary advancement of the diversity of our university community.
-In June 2003, Recruitment and Outreach staff members traveled to San Francisco, CA to feature our model program at the National Conference on Race and Ethnicity.
+Since the program’s inception, we have experienced various levels of success and continue to strive to be the very best among peer institutions and comparable programs.
+The Ambassador Program was awarded the 2002 Brotman Diversity Award in recognition of their exemplary advancement of the diversity of our university community and in June 2003, Recruitment and Outreach staff members traveled to San Francisco, CA to feature our model program at the National Conference on Race and Ethnicity.

 Although the UW has experienced mixed results regarding admission statistics from underrepresented students, we are focused on our work and the qualitative impact we make on prospective and currently enrolled students.
 We will continue to work with individual students in need and hope that our efforts will prepare students for the new challenges of gaining admission to our state institutions, and looking forward to a successful college career.